Batman Incorporated: Publication history

 Batman, Inc. is the direct continuation from Morrison's previous work with the Batman character, following the stories Batman and Son, The Resurrection of Ra's al Ghul, The Black Glove, R.I.P., Final Crisis, Batman and Robin and The Return of Bruce Wayne.
 After the October one-shot Batman: The Return, Inc. represents Bruce Wayne's first foray into the present-day DC Universe since December 2008's Final Crisis #6, when he was stranded in the distant past by Darkseid's Omega Sanction.
 The Return one-shot features the debut of a new costume for Bruce Wayne, designed by artist David Finch.

+Morrison described their new take on Bruce Wayne as a "zen billionaire" and stated that Batman, Incorporated is "an attempt to reimagine what a good corporation can be."
 Batman group editor Mike Marts elaborated on the overall theme of the new title: "Grant Morrison, if he's writing Batman or he's writing Batman & Robin or he's writing Batman Inc., his storylines will deal with the big concepts and the epic storyline, and the multi-layered, bigger story.
 That's Grant's strong point.
 So that's what Batman Inc. is about.
 It's about expanding the Batman universe and the Batman line and the Batman cast of characters".

 In interviews, Morrison has stated that the animated series, Batman: The Brave and the Bold was a major influence on the premise and tone of the book.
+The 1969 film The Magic Christian was similarly inspirational.
+In an interview with Wired, Morrison stated that one of their goals with the series was to "capture the feeling of [playing] Batman: Arkham Asylum".

 The first story arc contains several references to the Batman manga from the 1960s, and even reintroduces Lord Death Man (a villain who appeared in the manga after its introduction as Death Man in the American comic) into the mainstream DC continuity.
 In addition, a new protagonist named Jiro Osamu is introduced as the sidekick of Mr. Unknown, the Batman of Tokyo.

 As for the commercial nature of Batman, Inc., Morrison said that they were inspired by real-life tools used to market the image of the title character: "I was looking back at the old Tim Burton Batman movie in 1989, and the way they played that symbol, it was such a major merchandising tool.
 So I wanted to do something that represented that, or echoed that.
 So Batman Inc. is the notion of Batman taking the symbol and saying, 'let's form an international army or team, or police force, which is endorsed by Batman and wears Batman's symbol'".

 In order to finish the series' first volume, Grant Morrison wrote and Cameron Stewart and Chris Burnham penciled a giant sized one-shot titled Batman Incorporated: Leviathan Strikes!